daattali/beautiful-jekyll/_posts/2017-06-08-introduction-to-image-processing-with-scikit-image.md

 3. **hsv2rgb**
     This is used to convert from HSV to RGB space.

-Let's look at the implementations for the above convertions.
+Let's look at the implementations for the above conversions.

 ```python
 from skimage.color import rgb2gray, rgb2hsv, hsv2rgb